idaholab/moose/modules/electromagnetics/doc/content/source/kernels/VectorSecondTimeDerivative.md

 !style halign=left
-The VectorSecondTimeDerivative object implements the weak form inner product term associated with the second time derivative of a vector variable with a function coefficient.
+The VectorSecondTimeDerivative object implements the weak form inner product term associated with the second time derivative of a vector field variable with a function coefficient.
 The term is

 \begin{equation}